 Beautiful was a part of the Taco/White Family Foundation Broadway Series.

-Beautiful will be returning to PPAC February 27 – March 4, 2018, as a Broadway Special.
+Beautiful returned to PPAC February 27 – March 4, 2018, as a Broadway Special.

 Disney’s Beauty and the Beast